fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

 The model uses as input the previous 30-day returns of the S&P 500, as well as the past values of the following volatility indicators:

-* *RVOL*: The realized volatility of the S&P 500, which is calculated as the 30-day rolling sample standard deviation of the S&P 500 daily log returns.
+* *RVOL*: The realized volatility of the S&P 500, which is calculated as the 30-day rolling sample standard deviation of the S&P 500 daily returns.

 * *VIX*: The VIX index, which measures the 30-day implied volatility of S&P 500 options.